snippetsoutloud-byte/thechaicouple/DOCUMENTATION.md

 ## System Overview

-**Chai Bun Tokens** is a real-time queue management system for a cafe/restaurant specializing in Irani chai, bun maska, and tiramisu.
+**Chai Bun Tokens** is a real-time queue management system for a cafe/restaurant specializing in Irani chai, bun maska, premium milk bun, and tiramisu.
 The system allows customers to join a digital queue, track their order status in real-time, and enables staff to manage orders, inventory, and pricing through an admin dashboard.

 ### Key Capabilities

 - **Customer Queue Management**: Customers can join a queue, select items, and track their position in real-time
 - **Real-time Updates**: Server-Sent Events (SSE) for live queue and inventory updates
-- **Inventory Management**: Track and manage stock levels for chai, bun, and tiramisu
+- **Inventory Management**: Track and manage stock levels for chai, bun maska, premium milk bun, and tiramisu
 - **Order Processing**: Staff can mark orders as ready, edit orders, and track payments
 - **Service Window Control**: Configure service hours and availability
 - **Pricing Management**: Dynamic pricing configuration for menu items